A Pirate's Life

 Guest (Male): You were a whiny, sniveling coward when you were young.

-Guest (Male): Yeah, that's it.
-The captain.
-Don't be so smart.
+Hadi: Don't be so smart.
 The captain will decide whether you can be a pirate or walk the plank.
 Hey, where's my licorice?
 Did you eat my licorice?
-Oh, what do you mean?
-You stinking pirate.
+What did you do with my licorice?
+You stinking pirate!

-Guest (Male): Once the boat reached the pirate ship, CJ was dragged aboard and plopped smack in front of the captain, a wily old sea dog by the name of Francis Teastane.
+Insight for Living: Once the boat reached the pirate ship, CJ was dragged aboard and plopped down smack in front of the captain, a wily old sea dog by the name of Francis Tinstane.

-Captain Teastane: So you want to be a pirate, eh?
+Captain Tinstane: So you want to be a pirate, huh?

 CJ Brown: Yes, sir.
-Roaming the high seas, wind at our backs, plundering, pillaging, and looting.
+Roaming the high seas, wind at our back, plundering, pillaging, and looting.
 No rules, just doing as we please.

-Captain Teastane: I'm sorry.
-Did you just say no rules?
-Wait, just plundering, pillaging, and looting.
-Doing as we please.
-Excuse me.
+Captain Tinstane: Excuse me.
 Where did you ever get the idea that we have no rules?

 CJ Brown: Well, you're pirates.